AnIdiotInvests/anidiotinvests.github.io/_posts/2022-02-10-banks-bonds-and-stocks-oh-my-what-to-do-with-my-money-in-2022.md

 description: Investing can be complicated.
 It is difficult to make critical decisions with many different investing sources screaming what they think you should do.

 keywords:
  - risk
  - stock
  - money
  - frugal
+ - life
 ---

 {% include image-caption.html image="S&P500-graph-one.png" caption="Screenshot of S&P 500 graph on google search" %}

 Investing can be complicated.
 It is difficult to make critical decisions with many different investing sources screaming what they think you should do and how you should do it.

 One of, if not the most commonly cited investment index is the Standard and Poor's 500 (S&P 500).
 As you can see from the chart above, recently the returns have been well worth it, but how do we know it will continue?
 And is it a terrible idea to start investing now?

 This article is meant for newcomers to the investing space.
-Hopefully I can shed some light on what investing actually is, and what it is not by writing about my life experiences.
+Hopefully, I can shed some light on what investing is, and what it is not by writing about my life experiences.

-## If I Could go Back in Time and YOLO More Money I Would, but I Can’t and Won’t.
+## If I Could go Back in Time and YOLO More Money I Would, BUT I Can’t.

 Hindsight is 2020.
 On a serious note though, the bottom of 2020 is a sore topic for me to think about.
 Not for the obvious reasons surrounding the pandemic, but the failed potential for serious monetary gains.